How to Write a Powerful Year-End Giving Letter – 7 Tips (With Samples)

 5. Keep it Simple and Easy

-When writing your year-end giving letter, whether you end up sending it via direct mail or as an e-mail, don’t overcomplicate it.
+When writing your annual giving letter, whether you end up sending it via direct mail or as an e-mail, don’t overcomplicate it.

 Be explicit with explaining what your nonprofit does.
 And be upfront with your ask.
 People often read only the opening and closing paragraph in letters, so reiterate your appeal in the opening and closing paragraph.